How To Turn Off Water To The Toilet

 They’re typically three places where you can turn off the water to your toilet.
 Here’s how you do each of them.

-How to shut off water to the toilet at the toilet valve
+How to shut off the water supply to the toilet at the toilet valve

-The first one is the dedicated shut-off valve by the toilet.
-Most toilets will have this somewhere around the base of the toilet.
+The first one is the dedicated shutoff valve by the toilet.
+Most toilets will have this somewhere around the base of the toilet just off the bathroom floor.
 This is where the water is coming from one of the house’s main lines and going into your toilet.
 It may be coming out of the floor or the wall depending on your setup.

-It’s important to check to make sure all of your toilets have dedicated shutoff valves when you move in.
+It’s important to check to make sure all of your toilets have dedicated shutoff valves when you move in (as well as the main shutoff valve).
 To trace where these shutoff valves are, follow the tubing coming out of the toilet tank and follow it to the wall or floor.
-There should be a shut-off valve somewhere close to the wall and a plastic valve handle on it (it looks like a football-shaped valve).
-This is builders code in most areas.
+There should be a shutoff valve for your water supply somewhere close to the wall and a plastic valve handle on it (it looks like a football-shaped valve).
+This is builders’ code in most areas.

-For some reason, if your shutoff valve by the toilet bowl is not working, or you can’t seem to find it, don’t despair.
-There are other ways to turn off the water to your toilet tank.
+For some reason, if your shutoff valve for your water supply by the toilet bowl is not working, or you can’t seem to find it, don’t despair.
+There are other ways to turn off the water to your overflowing toilet tank.

 If it’s an older house, they may have hidden it in a closet.
 The pipe will likely be larger than the pipes that run to your house.
 Often it’s coming out of the ground with a water meter on it.